-The socio-cultural approach requires inclusive, creative activities which cater for the diverse abilities and needs of a class, successfully enabling enjoyment, engagement and challenge for all.
+The socio-cultural approach requires inclusive, creative activities that cater for the diverse abilities and needs of a class, successfully enabling enjoyment, engagement and challenge for all.
 Adopting this approach in PE can be challenging for teachers, especially if they do not feel that they have been adequately prepared.
-However, it is vital, as research evidences that the early years (preschool and early years of primary) are the best time to learn and refine Fundamental Movement Skills (FMS).
+However, it is vital, as research evidence shows that the early years (preschool and early years of primary) are the best time to learn and refine Fundamental Movement Skills (FMS).

 Notably, quality PE lessons prioritise: holistic health (physical, social, emotional, cognitive and spiritual); offers diverse PE learning opportunities and instruction; interest in the activities and learning is shown by significant others; are positive and encouraging experiences; FMS are developed in the early years of school; is developmentally appropriate; engaging and enjoyable; inclusive; and enable all children to succeed (Lynch, 2005).
 Finally, children respect one another and any societal misconceptions/discourses are addressed sensitively by the teacher.
-It is recommended that QPE is implemented using: the socio-cultural approach; movement/physical activity at the core of H, W & PE; teachers promote social justice; and a learner-centred approach to learning and teaching (constructivist) emphasises students solving problems, making decisions and taking action to promote health (QSCC, 1999).
+It is recommended that QPE is implemented using: the socio-cultural approach; movement/physical activity at the core of H, W & PE; teachers promote social justice and a learner-centred approach to learning and teaching (constructivist) emphasises students solving problems, making decisions and taking action to promote health (QSCC, 1999).

 Supporting research indicates that many children unfortunately have limited FMS at the beginning of secondary school (Barnett et al., 2013).
 This is another socio-cultural aspect of PE that educators need to be mindful of.
 For it is not inclusive practice to play a game or modified sport when not all children have had opportunities to develop the skills required.
-Such practices in schools needs to be critically examined as the children who have had prior experiences are often favoured over those who have not.
+Such practices in schools need to be critically examined as the children who have had prior experiences are often favoured over those who have not.

-Educators are therefore challenged to be creative when implementing PE adopting a socio-cultural approach.
+Educators are therefore challenged to be creative when implementing PE by adopting a socio-cultural approach.
 At all times, the aim should be to maintain inclusivity, by catering for the diverse needs of the class.
-This is easier said than done and is the greatest modern day challenge for physical educators.
-Educators' ability to implement strategies to cater for all needs, whilst enabling enjoyment, engagement and challenges, evidences the teacher's mastery of being a quality physical educator.
+This is easier said than done and is the greatest modern-day challenge for physical educators.
+Educators' ability to implement strategies to cater for all needs, while enabling enjoyment, engagement and challenges, evidences the teacher's mastery of being a quality physical educator.
 Furthermore, they are encouraged to be creative in their provision of inclusive movement activities and to offer progressive and developmentally appropriate learning experiences.

-Whole-School Approaches: Health Promoting Schools Model and Strengths-Based Approach growing international recognition of the inter-relationship between education and health, which necessitates a more comprehensive approach to school health and coordinated action across sectors.
-The Global Education
+Whole School Approaches: Health Promoting Schools Model and Strengths-Based Approach growing international recognition of the inter-relationship between education and health, which necessitates a more comprehensive approach to school health and coordinated action across sectors.
+The Global Education First Initiative identifies health as one of the core outcomes of good quality education and the Incheon Declaration states that quality education 'develops the skills, values and attitudes that enable citizens to lead healthy and fulfilled lives, make informed decisions, and respond to local and global challenges'.
+(UNESCO, 2016, pp. 6-7)

-Looking at the "big picture" of implementing QPE begins globally with the UNESCO "Strategy on Education for Better Health and Well-Being: Contributing to the Sustainable Development Goals" which reflects:
+Looking at the 'big picture' of implementing quality physical education (QPE) begins globally with the UNESCO 'Strategy on Education for Better Health and Well-Being: Contributing to the Sustainable Development Goals' which reflects: